A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 By the end of the document V2E will have:

-- Four named builder archetypes drawn from V2E's actual product tiers (CORE, PRO, MAX) and software integration partners
+- Four named builder archetypes drawn from V2E's actual product tiers (CORE, PRO, MAX, Enterprise) and software integration partners

-- An honest read on V2E's competitive moat.
-Versus offshore staff, software-only, in-house and other Australian estimating firms
+- An honest read on V2E's competitive moat against offshore staff, software-only, in-house and other Australian + global estimating firms (Buildxact, Buildertrend, Cubit, Databuild, Togal AI, Beam AI, ProEst, STACK, PlanSwift)

-- Five named campaigns built on V2E's existing voice ("Builder DNA", "Small Mistakes BIG Money", "Stop Free Quotes")
+- Six named campaigns built on V2E's existing voice ("Builder DNA", "Small Mistakes BIG Money", "Stop Free Quotes")

 - A 12-month authority content spine that scales the V2E blog from 11 published posts to a full editorial machine

 - A first-90-days GTM sequencing plan.
-What runs in week 1, what runs in week 4, what runs in week 12 and who or what does it
+What runs in week 1, week 4, week 12 and who or what does it

 - An operating system specification: a vendor-agnostic blueprint for the AI agent layer that runs the plan